 When searching antique shops, auction houses, flea markets, garage sales and militaria fairs, a collector keeps coming across other knives by Whittingslowe.
 Far more often in fact than any other wartime Australian knife manufacturer.

 To assist the collector identify these I have compiled this display.
 Unfortunately most of them are not my knives.
-However, very fortunately other collectors have been kind enough to supply me with images of their knives.
+However, other collectors have been kind enough to supply me with images of their knives.

 Is this a complete collection of the knives that William Whittingslowe produced?
 Probably not!
 I suspect that there are several variants of knives not shown and that there are some more that I have not yet found evidence of.
 What I do know is, that just when I thought I knew them all, another one turns up.
 So please if you have something produced by Whittingslowe Engineering that I do not have displayed here, please